Los Angeles Dodgers

-Today, the Dodgers are among the most popular MLB teams, enjoying large fan support both at home and on the road; they are widely seen as the most dominant team in the National League in the present day.
-They maintain a fierce rivalry with the San Francisco Giants dating back to when the two clubs were based in New York City, as well as a more recent rivalry with the American League's Houston Astros due to their role as the victims of the Astros' sign stealing scandal in the 2017 World Series.
-As of 2022, Forbes ranks the Dodgers second in MLB franchise valuation at $4.075 billion.
+The Dodgers have a wide fanbase and have historically been one of the National League's most dominant teams.
+Their rivalry with the San Francisco Giants has spanned three centuries and distinct eras as a New York City cross-town affair and a California cross-state rivalry.

 History

-In the early 20th century, the team, then sometimes called the Brooklyn Robins after manager Wilbert Robinson, won league pennants in 1916 and 1920.
-The Robins lost the World Series both times, first to Boston and then Cleveland.
-In the 1930s, the team officially adopted the Dodgers nickname, which had been in use since the 1890s, named after the Brooklyn pedestrians who dodged the streetcars in the city.
+The club was formed, as the Brooklyn Baseball Association, in 1883, when it played in the Interstate League.
+It joined the major league American Association in 1884, and the National League in 1890.

+Although the team had no official nickname until 1932, they were informally nicknamed the Bridegrooms in the team's earliest years, then the Superbas around the turn of the century, and then the Robins (named after manager Wilbert Robinson).
+In the early 1900s, sportswriter Charles Dryden nicknamed the team the Trolley Dodgers after the Brooklyn pedestrians who dodged streetcars in the city, and the Dodgers nickname was used contemporaneously with Superbas and Robins.
+In 1932, the team allowed the Brooklyn baseball writers to select a permanent name, and the writers chose Dodgers on January 22, 1932.
+The only other nickname seriously considered by the writers was Kings.

 In 1941, the Dodgers captured their third National League pennant, only to lose to the New York Yankees.
 This marked the onset of the Dodgers–Yankees rivalry, as the Dodgers would face them in their next six World Series appearances.
-Led by Jackie Robinson, the first black Major League Baseball player of the modern era; and three-time National League Most Valuable Player Roy Campanella, also signed out of the Negro leagues, the Dodgers captured their first World Series title in 1955 by defeating the Yankees for the first time, a story notably described in the 1972 book The Boys of Summer.
+Led by Jackie Robinson, the first black Major League Baseball player of the modern era; and three-time National League Most Valuable Player Roy Campanella, also signed out of the Negro leagues, the Dodgers captured their first World Series title in 1955 by defeating the Yankees for the first time, a story described in the 1972 book The Boys of Summer.